hasura/graphql-engine/graphql/manual/api-reference/query.rst

      - true
      - GraphQLObject_
      - Name of the table/object
-   * - arguments
+   * - argument
      - false
      - ArgExp_
-     - Return these columns of the selected rows
+     - one or more of filter criteria, instructions for sort order or pagination

 **E.g.**: